DestinationCore/.github/pull_request_template.md

+### Junior Review:
+Whether this PR is appropriate for a junior developer to review.
+(Y/N)

 ### Context:
 To ensure the reviewer can effectively review your pull request.
 Please write a few sentences that describe:
 - Why this PR is necessary